 Hillary holds a doctorate in Communication and Rhetoric from Rensselaer Polytechnic Institute, as well as an undergraduate degree in Architecture from McGill University Montréal.
 Her short memoir, Around And Into The Unknown, came out in May 2015.
 A second short book, Whoosh, was part of P+H’s Childhood 6 of 1 memoir series.

 Among the many things she has dabbled in over the years, Carla has owned and operated her own food truck, hoed broccoli, been responsible for the “Santa Contract” at Debenhams and worked as an on-set tutor for precocious child-actors.

 She has been a travelling teacher for the last fourteen years and is now happily settled in Toronto.

-Her hilarious short memoir, Christmas at The Krak, is her first book.
+Her hilarious short memoir, Christmas at The Krak, published by P+H in 2015, was her first book.